CORE (research service): Service description

-The programmable machine access is the main feature that distinguishes CORE from Google Scholar and Microsoft Academic Search.
+The programmable machine access is the main feature that distinguishes CORE from Google Scholar and formerly Microsoft Academic Search.

 History

 The first version of CORE was created in 2011 by Petr Knoth with the aim to make it easier to access and text mine very large amounts of research publications.
 The value of the aggregation was first demonstrated by developing a content recommendation system for research papers, following the ideas of literature-based discovery introduced by Don R. Swanson.
 Since its start, CORE has received financial support from a range of funders including Jisc and the European Commission.
 CORE aggregates from across the world; in 2017, it was calculated that it reached documents from 102 countries in 52 languages.
 It has the status of the UK's national aggregator of open access content, aggregating metadata and full-text outputs from both UK publishers' databases as well as institutional and subject repositories.

 CORE operates as a one step search tool for UK's open access research outputs, facilitating discoverability, use and reuse.
 The importance of the service has been widely recognised by Jisc, which suggested that CORE should preserve the required resources to sustain its operation and explore an international sustainability model.
 CORE is now one of the Repository Shared Services projects, along with Sherpa Services, IRUS, Jisc Publications Router and OpenDOAR.

 In 2018, CORE said it was the world's largest aggregator of open access research papers.
 Based on the open access fundamental principles, as they were described in the Budapest Open Access Initiative, its open access content not only must be openly available to download and read, but it must also allow its reuse, both by humans and machines.
 As a result, there was a need to exploit the content reuse, which could be made possible with the implementation of a technical infrastructure.
 The CORE project started with the goal of connecting metadata and full-text outputs offering, through content aggregation, value-added services, and by opening new opportunities in the research process.

-CORE later changed the license of its datasets to "all rights reserved" and was overtaken by Internet Archive Scholar, which in 2022 had over 25 million full-text articles vs. less than 10 million on CORE.
+As of November 2025, CORE provided access to 431 million metadata records of scholarly papers, with an estimated 323M free to read full text links and 46M full texts hosted directly by CORE.

+CORE makes its data available freely over the CORE API to everyone, including unauthenticated users.
+Higher rate limits are available to academics from CORE member institutions and paying users.
+CORE does not claim ownership of any individual metadata record or underlying work received from third-party repositories.
+In 2025, CORE announced that it is reviewing its data-licensing framework.
+Future versions of CORE will distinguish between factual metadata, which will be made openly reusable under a suitable licence, such as CC0 or ODC-0, and expressive content (e.g. abstracts or full texts), which will be made available under conditional access for lawful text- and data-mining purposes.